snowtimber/observability-synthetic-canaries/README.md

 2. Check the CloudWatch Dashboard for canary metrics: https://[YOUR-REGION].console.aws.amazon.com/cloudwatch/home?region=[YOUR-REGION]#dashboards:

-3. To make changes, edit the template.yaml file and re-run the deploy.sh script.
+3. To make changes, edit the template.yaml file and re-run the deployment process.

 4. To delete the stack, run:
    ```